 Line up with the YUDANSHA sitting at JOSEKI with the SEMPAI sitting nearest the KAMIZA and the rest progressively towards the lower end of the DOJO (SHIMOZA) by grade.
 KYUSHA sit at SHIMOZA as a continuation of this line ordered by grade, whether they are correctly attired then by age.
 Visitors/spectators sit at ITANOMA.

 At DO SHIN KEN YU KAI it is customary for anyone of GODAN (5th DAN) or above and visiting DOJO LEADERS to be invited to sit at the SHOMEN seat of the dojo (But please wait to be invited).

 All those who train at DO SHIN KEN YU KAI should feel safe and welcome.
 We must all treat each other respectfully.

 We all have a duty of care when in the Dojo not to harm others by our actions or omissions.
-This includes practicing and teaching with equipment that we know is safe to use and practicing and teaching in ways that will not cause injury to others.
+This includes practicing and teaching with equipment that we know is safe to use and practicing and teaching in ways that will not cause harm to others.